Commercial and environmental analysis

 Wood foam packaging

-Stora Enso manufactures Fibrease® wood foam.
-Using Nordic wood fibres, it is a soft material with memory-foam like behavior.
-Besides providing these cushioning and dampening properties, it is also possible to use it for insulation (e.g. in temperature-controlled packaging applications).
+Stora Enso manufactures Fibrease® wood foam using Nordic wood fibres.
+It is a soft material with memory-foam-like behaviour.
+In addition to providing cushioning and damping properties, it can also be used for insulation (e.g., in temperature-controlled packaging applications).

-Arguably, its most significant advantage, however, is that it is recyclable in kerbside bins alongside the outer corrugated box it is used within.
-This ease of recycling wood foam packaging is a big plus for consumers and eliminates more difficult-to-recycle materials.
+Arguably, its most significant advantage is that it is recyclable in kerbside bins alongside the outer corrugated box it is used in.
+The ease of recycling wood foam packaging is a big plus for consumers and eliminates more difficult-to-recycle materials.

 There are a couple of points to consider if looking to switch to Fibrease®, however.
-Firstly, it may provide a lower level of cushioning protection than plastic-based foams.
-This performance may make it unsuitable for items that have the potential for damage in transit.
+Firstly, it may provide less cushioning protection than plastic-based foams.
+This performance may make it unsuitable for items that are susceptible to damage in transit.

-Secondly, it can also generate a small amount of dust over time, which can make it unsuitable for some electronics or parts/components that this could damage.
+Secondly, it can also generate a small amount of dust over time, which can make it unsuitable for some electronics or parts and components that could be damaged by this.

-Overall, however, Fibrease® is arguably the most sustainable foam packaging material currently available.
+Overall, however, Fibrease® is arguably the most sustainable foam packaging material that is currently available.

 Papira® by Stora Enso